chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 1. Background Noise may make the program fail to connect to the server.
 2. Background noise may make the program fail to Recognise the speaked command or query.

+## User Manual

+just click on the software icon in the taskbar to open the software (If you don't know how to open the software, please refer to the [Installation instruction](#installation-instruction) section.)

+## User defined functions

+Speak function: To speak the text  ( Text to speak ). sp function: To speak the text and also print the text. tictactoe function: To play tic tac toe. take_screenshot function: To take a screenshot. take_command function: To take the command and Convert the speech to text.
+NewsFromBBC function: To get the news from BBC. text2speech function: To convert the text to speech from the clipboard.
+Wish me function: To wish the user according to the time of the day.
+Pickcard function: To pick a card from the deck.
+Cpu function: To get the CPU usage.
+Ram function: To get the RAM usage.
+Battery function: To get the battery usage.
+Disk function: To get the disk usage.
+Give joke functions: To give a joke.
+Give Ip: To get the IP address.